Due to maintenance, this website may be temporarily unavailable January 17 from 2 am to 7 am (EST).

 ASF is a reportable disease under the Reportable Diseases Regulations, and all cases must be reported immediately to the Canadian Food Inspection Agency (CFIA).

-What proactive measures is the CFIA taking to help reduce the risk of ASF being introduced in Canada?
+Proactive measures the CFIA is taking to help reduce the risk of ASF being introduced in Canada

 To prevent the introduction of swine diseases of concern, including ASF, into the country, Canada has had rigorous import restrictions in place for live swine, and swine related products and by-products for some time.
 In addition, the CFIA is monitoring the global situation and is taking a proactive and collaborative approach to prevent ASF from being introduced to Canada.
 We have initiated additional preparedness planning through a National Response team.
 This team is dedicated to ensuring appropriate laboratory and field response capacity are maintained in Canada.